 Without a Virtual Private Network (VPN), anyone connected to your torrent swarm can see your public IP address and trace it to your location.
 Your identity and torrenting activity will be exposed to copyright trolls, copyright holders, and your Internet Service Provider (ISP).

-In short, VPNs are a vital tool for torrenting safely.
-However, they can vary wildly when it comes to security, support, and performance.
-Some VPN services log your traffic or leak your data, while others are simply too slow to torrent large files effectively.
+In short, VPNs are essential for torrenting safely.
+However, VPN services can vary wildly when it comes to security, support, and performance.
+Some VPNs will log your traffic or leak your data, while others are simply too slow to torrent large files.

-Private Internet Access is a popular VPN with a positive reputation as a transparent, P2P-friendly service.
+Private Internet Access is a popular VPN known for its transparent, P2P-friendly service.
 However, some users have expressed concerns about its ownership and compatibility with popular torrent clients such as uTorrent and Deluge.

 Why Trust Us?